markabid/PL-Employee-App/README.md

 # PL-Employee-App
 Simple/barebones employee directory web app with create/update/delete functionality.
-Built using react, node js and mysql.
+Built using react, material-ui, node js and mysql.

 ## Running the project on your local machine
 - Run `npm install` in both the 'server' and 'client' directory